 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the Board of Trustees by a majority vote of its members.
 It is the policy of the respective Board of Trustees to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The pension plan's investment policy discourages the use of cash equivalents, except the liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the Board's adopted asset allocation policy as of September 30, 2023:
+The following was the Board's adopted asset allocation policy as of September 30, 2024:

-General Employees Target Allocation Police Officers Target Allocation Firefighters' Target Allocation
+Asset Class General Employees Target Allocation Police Officers Target Allocation Firefighters' Target Allocation

-40% 45% 50%
+Domestic equity 40% 45% 50%

-10% 15% 15%
+International equity 10% 15% 15%

-40% 25% 35%
+Bonds/domestic fixed income 40% 25% 35%

-- 5% -
+Global fixed income - 5% -

-10% 10%
+Real estate 10% 10% -

-100% 100% 100%
+Total 100% 100% 100%

-Target Allocation 40% 10% 40% 10% Target Allocation Target Allocation 40% 45% 10% 15% 40% 25% - 5% 10% 10%